 Trade with the Pacific

 New Zealand does not import very much from the Pacific Islands.

 In the early 20th century it imported sugar cane from Fiji, which was processed into sugar in Auckland.
 However, since 1960 most sugar cane has come from Australia.

 Rock phosphate was imported from Pacific islands, especially Banaba (Ocean Island) and Nauru, to make fertiliser.
-Since the 1980s most of New Zealand’s phosphate has come from Africa.
+Since the 1980s most of New Zealand’s phosphate has come from North Africa.